IP PA System for School: Modern Campus Communication with ZYCOO

 Sound and Communication Requirement

 Classrooms need clear and controlled speech reproduction.
-Corridors require wider dispersion so announcements remain intelligible during student movement.
+Corridors require wider dispersion for intelligibility.
 Outdoor areas demand higher output and weather-resistant equipment.
-In some cases, background noise from HVAC systems or playground activity influences speaker selection.
-Audio clarity matters more than raw volume.
+In many cases, speaker selection is influenced by ambient noise from HVAC systems or playgrounds.
+To ensure announcements are heard clearly, it is essential to evaluate the Sound Pressure Level (SPL) to ensure the system can consistently rise above the background noise without distortion.
+Audio clarity always matters more than raw volume.

 Integration with Safety Systems